 When it appeared, Ring (1998) changed the Japanese horror film – not just creating a tide of sequels and imitators but also sparking a wave that would be imitated through the entire Asian region.
 Ring produced a vast industry of sequels and remakes – The Spiral (1998), Ring 2 (1999), the prequel Ring 0: Birthdays (2000), the tv series Ring: The Final Chapter (1999) and the South Korean remake The Ring Virus (1999).
 There was then the English-language remake The Ring (2002), as well as its sequel The Ring Two (2005), which in turn led to a spate of English-language adaptations of other films from this Asian horror fad.

 Sadako 3D 2 (2013) was a sequel also directed by Tsutomu Hanabusa.
-This was followed by Sadako vs Kayako (2016), a crossover with the Ju-on/The Grudge series.
+This was followed by Sadako vs Kayako (2016), a crossover with the Ju-on/The Grudge series, and Sadako (2019).